 It happens so fast that we don't even realize that all of these tasks are executed one by one.

-When buying a CPU, make sure that it's compatible with your motherboard's socket (a part of motherboard that holds the CPU).
+When choosing a CPU, make sure that it's compatible with your motherboard's socket (a part of motherboard that holds the CPU).
 Other factors to consider are the number of cores, frequency, cache memory as well as price.

 4. Graphics Card